If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 - Add 1 cup of sugar, and stir until dissolved.
 Reheat the tea to get the sugar to dissolve faster if needed.

-- Add the tea mixture to a gallon sized jar, along with room temperature filtered water, the kombucha scoby, and the fermented tea that it came in.
+- Add the sweet tea mixture to a gallon sized jar, along with room temperature filtered water, the kombucha scoby, and the fermented tea that it came in.
 Check to make sure the mixture is between 75°-85°.
 It will most likely be on the hotter side, but it will cool down as long as the room is between 75°-85°.

 - Secure the jar with a tea towel or coffee filter and rubber band.
 Place the jar in a warm location - between 75°-85°.
 Colder temperatures = mold, so make sure the room is between those temperatures!